oliviawong1/Equation_Game/README.md

 ### How to Play the Game
 #### Objective
 In each round, the game generates a random equation with one missing number, shown as 𝑥.
-Your task is to solve for 𝑥 using basic arithmetic operations such as addition, subtraction, or multiplication.
+Your task is to solve for 𝑥 using basic arithmetic operations such as addition (+), subtraction (-), or multiplication(×).

 #### Example Equations
 Below are some examples of the types of equations you might encounter: